peycho/cloudwatch-to-graphite/CONTRIBUTING.rst

 Pull requests
 ~~~~~~~~~~~~~

-Standard-issue github project flow, summarized: 1.
-Fork the report 2.
+Standard-issue github project flow, summarized:

+1. Fork the repo
-Create a branch 3.
-Check in your changes 4.
-Create a pull request 5.
-An
+2. Create a branch
+3. Check in your changes
+4. Create a pull request
-existing contributor will do a code review, and as applicable ask for
+5. An existing contributor will do a code review, and as applicable ask for
 changes, mark the pull request with a :+1:, or merge it in, bump the
 version number, and cut/tag a release.